danielearwicker/danielearwicker.github.io/pages/Box 'em! - Property references for TypeScript.md

 tags: typescript mobx react boxm
 date: 2017-01-11

 This concerns quite an abstract, simple building block, but it is a neat tool for use with React and MobX.
 In MobX there's a utility `observable.box` ([docs](https://mobx.js.org/refguide/boxed.html)).
-But I don't want to use that create all my properties and have to put `.get()` after every read to them.
+But I don't want to use that create all my properties and have to put `.get()` after every read access.
 I want to use the cool `@observable` decorator and just fetch my properties directly, and assign new values with `=`.
 What I need is a way to box a property.
 Oh, and it better be statically type checked in TypeScript.

 For the overall idea, see [the project page](https://github.com/danielearwicker/boxm), or just look at the takeaway: